Use in Teaching

 - Where do Criterion service topics come from?

-Criterion topics come from a number of sources, including ETS testing programs such as The Praxis Series™ assessments, the GRE and TOEFL tests, and client programs such as NAEP® and the English Placement Test designed for California State University.
+Criterion topics come from a number of sources, including ETS testing programs such as the Praxis® tests, the GRE and TOEFL tests, and client programs such as NAEP and the English Placement Test designed for California State University.
 Criterion topics have been developed based on representative samples that are mode-specific and that utilize 6-point holistic scales based on widely accepted writing standards.

 - How does the Criterion service handle an unusual writing style?